 - mix remaining ingredients and pour over meat

 - after at least 7 hours, remove meat and shred.
 I generally use two forks for this process.
 If you wont be serving right away, return meat to pot and keep warm in cooking juices.

 - When getting ready to serve, preheat oven to 350°

 - place meat on thick, crusty rolls and top with a slice of cheese

 - Place assembled sandwiches on a baking tray and put in preheated oven just long enough for cheese to melt

 - serve with small bowl or ramekins filled with the au jus from the original pot for dipping!

 Check out our latest on Instagram

-Have you tried this recipes?
+Have you tried this recipe?
 We would to hear your thoughts in the comment section below!